Faculty, Part-Time Lecturer, and Instructor Resources

 All non-matriculated students and select courses in the programs require special permission numbers.
 Students may contact you prior to the start of class for permission to take your course.
 Please confirm your approval to Marie O’Brien for graduate courses.
 Special permission numbers are not used to waive prerequisites to a course.

-For classes outside the Bloustein School, please visiting the Rutgers Digital Classroom Services page, click on “Faculty” on the right navigation bar, and click on “Request equipment.”
+For classes outside the Bloustein School, please visit the Rutgers Digital Classroom Services page, click on “Contact Us” on the menu, and then click on “Request equipment.”

 The make-up exam should be administered by a faculty member or a graduate student in a suitable space, without distractions or the opportunity for academic dishonesty.